haeuslein/JB-CBPi3-plugin-mods/README.md

 smart_agitator_override: | `string` | The name of another agitator that should NOT be stopped when the heater is off. *

-I use the same physical agitator in 2 configurations in my CBPi, once as a time-pattern-controlled actor `Timed_agitator` and once as `Agitator`.
-Since this plugin would shut off my agitator even if I want the time pattern to be active independently of the heater stae and power level, I have created this option to override the shut off of an active `Timed_agitator`.
+I use the same physical agitator in 2 configurations in my CBPi.
+Once as a time-pattern-controlled actor `Timed_agitator` and once as `Agitator`.
+Since this plugin would shut off my agitator even if I want the time pattern to be active independently of the heater state and power level, I have created this option to override the shut off of an active `Timed_agitator`.

 # !!Be aware!!